-Crusader Kings 3 mods are flying as the game passes the six month mark.
-At the time of writing there’s over 2,000 mods available via Steam Workshop alone.
+Crusader Kings 3 mods are flying as the game nears the one year mark since release.
+At the time of writing there’s several thousand mods available via Steam Workshop alone.
 Turns out people are not only keen to play Crusader Kings 3, they’re keen to mod it to high-hell and back again as well.

 It’s still early into the life cycle of CK3, but it’s clear that the modding community is already in full flow.
-Some have already begun work on the ambitious project of making some of the more expansive mods from CK2 available in CK3.
+Some have already begun work on the ambitious project of making some of the popular mods from CK2 available in CK3.
 With all this buzz surrounding the mod scene, we figured we might as take a brief look at what’s already on offer and let you know what the most promising projects are right now.
 Expect this list to grow and change over time as the mod scene matures.

 THE BEST CRUSADER KINGS 3 MODS

 These are our picks for the best Crusader Kings 3 mods: